CasualKelly/casuRAT/README.md

 Running casuRAT will start off with a prompt requesting user input on web proxy settings.
 Once the proxy chain has completed, casuRAT will make an initial attempt to reach out.
 Following a success or failure to connect, it will then sleep for the given time in seconds before attempting another connection.

 On a successful and authenticated connection, casuRAT will recieve a serialized list containing commands and parameters.
-It will run the commands on target, then return the stdout and stderr along with a simple timestamp/IP/command befoer each output to the server in a serialized object.
+It will run the commands on target, then return the stdout and stderr along with a simple timestamp/IP/command before each output to the server in a serialized object.
 As this is a proof of concept, below are statements the client prints to the terminal for troubleshooting.
-Real world application would have these error messages removed.
+Real world application would have these error messages removed to cut down on strings.

 "Dad isn't home..." - No connection was established, most likely because the server is not active.
 "Dad hung up on me..." - A non-graceful reset occured while the connection was established.